Top news: On Gandhi Jayanti, PM Narendra Modi to declare India ‘open defecation free’

 The biggest stories of the day.

 Prime Minister Narendra Modi will declare India open defecation free on Wednesday evening on the occasion of Mahatma Gandhi’s 150th birth anniversary.
-The government’s ban on single-use plastic to combat pollution also came into force in some parts of the country even as the Centre clarified there was no blanket prohibition across India.
+A single-use plastic ban by several state governments and departments came into force in some parts of the country even as the Centre clarified no new order on the matter was issued.

 West Bengal Chief Minister Mamata Banerjee on Tuesday said divisive politics would not work in the state.
 Her comments came hours after Union Union Home Minister Amit Shah accused her of misleading people about National Register of Citizens.
 “Everyone is welcome to our state and enjoy the hospitality of our people,” Banerjee added.